prolific-digital/event-milestones/readme.txt

 * **Multisite Support**: Pull events from any site in a WordPress multisite network.
 * **Shortcodes**: Easily display milestones, rewards, and check-in buttons anywhere on your site.
 * **Featured Images**: Support for featured images on both milestones and rewards for visual engagement.
+* **Automatic Updates**: Plugin includes the ability to receive updates directly from GitHub.

 = Requirements =